 - Tree stake

-- Place the sapling in the hole and fill the sides with soil.
+4. Place the sapling in the hole and fill the sides with soil.
 Push a stake into the ground near the sapling, then take the rope and tie the sapling to the stake.
 This is important since it'll help support the boswellia until it's established.
-Afterwards you can remove the stake and the rope.
+Afterward you can remove the stake and the rope.

-When planted, water the young plants daily (twice a day25) until root systems are established.
-Reduce this to at least a few times a week, once the root systems are in place.
-Don't forget to trim the plant from time to time as well.26 Boswellia trees grow up to 9 to 15 meters tall.27 You can harvest boswellia resin once trees are 8 to 10 years old.28 Harvesting usually occurs in the beginning of April, although the extract can be gathered in late October, too.29,30
+When planted, water the young plants daily (twice a day27) until root systems are established.
+Reduce this to at least a few times a week once the root systems are in place.
+Don't forget to trim the plant from time to time as well.28 Boswellia trees grow up to 9 to 15 meters (29.5 to 49.2 feet) tall.29 You can harvest boswellia resin once trees are 8 to 10 years old.30 Harvesting usually occurs in the beginning of April, although the extract can be gathered in late October, too.31,32

-To harvest boswellia resin, a 15- to 20-centimeter wide incision is made on the tree's bark.
+To harvest boswellia resin, a 15- to 20-centimeter-wide (5.9 to 7.78 inches) incision is made on the tree's bark.
 The milky-white resin will ooze out and solidify when exposed to air.
 It turns into white to yellow crystals.
 Two weeks after this gum is released, harvest these crystals and clean them by hand to remove debris.

 Try These Boswellia Recipes

-Traditionally, small boswellia doses were taken internally to help alleviate chronic cough and cold.31 If you get a go-signal to consume boswellia, try making this Anti-Inflammation Boswellia Smoothie Recipe:32
+Traditionally, small boswellia doses were taken internally to help alleviate chronic cough and cold.33 If you get approval from your physician to consume boswellia, try making this anti-inflammation boswellia smoothie recipe:34

 Anti-Inflammation Boswellia Smoothie Recipe